hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 ```

-It will ask you to run again to confirm that you wish to run this step as it shutdows operations
+The migrator will prompt you to run again with the `-confirm` flag to confirm that you wish to run this step, because it
-on the instance to ensure the consistency of the data:
+shuts down operations on the current instance.
+The shutdown is required to ensure consistency of the data.
+To confirm the shutdown and proceed, run:

 ```
 $ sudo ./migrator -confirm
 ```

-Next the migration will run and move the data into PostgreSQL and output the Encryption Password
+Next, the migration will move the data into PostgreSQL and output the encryption password
-value that you need to specify to use this terraform module.
-The output will end with output
+value that you need to specify to use this Terraform module.
+The password output will be
 similar to:

 ```